-The biomass of nitrogen-fixing cyanobacteria seems to have increased at least since the 1960s (Finni et al. 2001).
+The biomass of nitrogen-fixing cyanobacteria seems to have increased at least since the 1960s (Finni et al. 2001, Funkey et al. 2014).
 If these cyanobacteria occur in large blooms, they contribute to eutrophication, oxygen depletion in deep waters and intoxication.
 Already the displeasing outlook of the coloured surface scum may impair the touristic use of the coasts in summer.
 The changes in cyanobacteria biomass and composition represent changes in the ecosystem with far-reaching consequences.
 Their trends are of high relevance and interest.
-This Baltic Sea Environment Fact Sheet (BSEFS) serves for long-term documentation of the cyanobacteria biomass development.
+This Baltic Sea Environment Fact Sheet (BSEFS) "Cyanobacteria Biomass" serves for long-term documentation of the nitrogen-fixing cyanobacteria biomass development.

 An Indicator Fact Sheet on a "Cyanobacteria bloom index" was presented up to the year 2007 (Kaitala and Hällfors 2008).
-Information about the spatial extension of the bloom, with help of satellite data, is available during every summer (BSEFS "Cyanobacterial blooms in the Baltic Sea", Öberg 2013).
-In contrast to satellite image data, the present Cyanobacteria biomass fact sheet presents biomass data and gives additional information about the species composition and the actual cyanobacteria biomass in the water column.
+Information about the spatial extension of the bloom based on satellite data is available during every summer (BSEFS "Cyanobacterial blooms in the Baltic Sea", Öberg 2014).
+In contrast to satellite image data, our Cyanobacteria biomass fact sheet presents biomass data and gives additional information about the species composition and the actual cyanobacteria biomass in the water column.
 The species composition is relevant also because Nodularia and Dolichospermum are known to be toxic whereas toxicity of Aphanizomenon has not been confirmed in the Baltic Sea.